 - 1. Place the heat sink on the system board and align the screw holes on the heat sink with the screw holes on the system board. - 2.
-In sequential order (as indicated on the heat sink), tighten the eight captive screws that secure the heat sink to the system board.
+In sequential order (1>2>3>4>5>6>7), tighten the seven captive screws that secure the heat sink to the system board.